henrypgill/Front-End-Coding-Challenge/README.md

 Install the dependencies by running `yarn` or `npm install` The repository has several scripts that can be run from the root directory.
 These can be run with `yarn [command]` or `npm run [command]` in your terminal from the root directory, the `[command]`s are as follows:

--   To preview the app in your browser: `dev`
+-   To preview the app in your browser: `yarn start`
--   To build the app for deployment: `build`
+-   To build the app for deployment: `yarn build`
--   To type check the repository: `type-check`
+-   To type check the repository: `yarn type-check`
--   To format code within the repository: `format`
+-   To format code within the repository: `yarn format`

 ## How to use the app